 What if I don't wear my contacts every day?

 Easy, you can change the frequency by logging into the customer portal.
-We offer three delivery schedules to match your wearing habits:
+We offer four delivery schedules to match your wearing habits:

 - Every 4 weeks - for daily use (default),